LJacobDev/contact-reminder/dev_notes.md

 ... taking a moment to read what gh-pages package is meant to do

+...
+I see what it is meant to do, but I don't see in this blog post where it is being invoked but I'll keep working through this

 ### adding an import/export feature so data can be transferred to other environments

 ### completing views and data structures